natefaubion/sparkler/README.md

 a different pattern separates them.
 With backtracking, each unique pattern for a given argument position is guaranteed to only ever run once.

-Sparkler only uses the backtracking compiler when it has to because it can be verbose compared to the simple compiler.
+Sparkler only uses the backtracking compiler when it must, because it can be verbose compared to the simple compiler.
 If you can write your cases in a way that doesn't require backtracking, you'll be much happier.

 __Note:__ simple patterns like booleans and number literals are not cached, since its more efficient just to run the comparison again than bother with the